 How it pernicious anemia occurs

 Pernicious anemia is characterized by decreased production of hydrochloric acid in the stomach and a deficiency of intrinsic factor, which is normally secreted by the parietal cells of the gastric mucosa and is essential for Vitamin B₁₂ absorption in the ileum.
-The resulting Vitamin B₁₂ deficiency inhibits cell growth, particularly of RBCs with poor oxygen-carrying capacity.
+The resulting Vitamin B₁₂ deficiency (Homeopathy for Vitamin B12 Deficiency) inhibits cell growth, particularly of RBCs with poor oxygen-carrying capacity.
 It also causes neurologic damage by impairing myelin formation.

 Pernicious anemia causes